home

 Make Sure it’s Adaptable

-One thing that you might want to keep in mind when you’re purchasing the property is the idea of your home being able to grow with you.
+One thing to keep in mind when you’re purchasing the property is the idea of your home being able to grow with you.
 If you know you’ll get crowded in a few years, you may need to move again.
-So, looking to find the right property you can grow into or that can grow with you is a great idea.
+So, looking for the right property you can grow into or that can grow with you is a great idea.

 Remember the Landscaping